Suchti18/TrustScanner/README.md

 - Make sure to allow the permission for `cross-origin resource` in Tampermonkey settings.
 - If the site is flagged, a red warning banner appears at the top of the page.

+> [!NOTE]
+> If a Website was not found in the FishFish Database and you think its dangerous?
+Visit https://fishfish.gg/ to report it.

 ## Example

 [![TrustScanner example](https://raw.githubusercontent.com/Suchti18/TrustScanner/main/.github/TrustScannerExample.png)](#Usage)